'Immoral, but not illegal': metal warehousing games in the spotlight

 But the intricate transactions that saw Metro International Trade Services LLC shell out millions of dollars to customers to join exit queues to bolster rental income was within the rules, according to two senior warehousing executives and two veteran traders.

-An explosive U.S. Senate report released on Wednesday revealed the "imaginative" methods used to lure millions of tons of aluminum into Detroit, Metro's headquarters, and then keep it there over the past four years.
+An explosive U.S. Senate report released on Wednesday revealed the "imaginative" methods used to lure millions of tonnes of aluminium into Detroit, Metro's headquarters, and then keep it there over the past four years.

 A fiery hearing of the Senate's Permanent Subcommittee on Investigations on Thursday offered the clearest insight yet into the deals that metal users say created bottlenecks, leading to two-year long queues and pushing physical prices to record highs even as oversupply grew.